UChicago-Tech-Challenge-Spring-2022/-the-bot/README.md

 # Description
 The notification bot is for UChicago students to get email notifications as soon as a seat becomes available in a full course.
-It is part of the 2022 UChicago Tech Community Challenge project led by Todd Tan, Yilan Liu, Patricia Zhou, Mike Wu, and Yuanyi Zhang.

 To set up, simply follow the instructions below.